akamai/cli-cps/README.md

 ```

 ### create-dns
-Create a new certificate enrollment.
+Create a new dns entry for an enrollment.

 ```bash
 %  akamai cps create-dns --cn sample.customer.com --group-id 78910